 9. Accreditations — One digital signage support provider can look much like another so it’s essential to check they have accreditations from a recognised source.
 You should be expecting to see Cyber Essentials at the very least, as this will ensure they have the necessary knowledge and processes regarding cyber security.
 Another good accreditation to look for is ITIL, which relates to IT service management best practices.

-If you’re shopping for a digital signage service provider, get in touch with Saturn.
-We can give you a free consultation and advice on your business’s situation, and will probably be able to satisfy all your digital signage needs in-house.
+If you’re shopping for a digital signage service provider, why not get in touch with Saturn?
+We offer a comprehensive suite of services and can give you a free consultation and advice on your business’s situation.
+Just give us a call on +44 (0) 161 222 0706 or fill in the form below.

 Ready to make an impact?